 - 1. From the Filter Set list, select a filter set. - 2.
-Click the Filters tab in the Issue Auditing view.
+Select the Filters tab in the Issue Auditing view.

 3. Right-click Visibility Filters or Folder Filters, and then select Create New Filter.
+The Create Filter dialog box opens.